filecoin-project/notary-governance/notaries/README.md

 * **Community Governance Participation**: It is expected that Notaries regularly attend the scheduled Governance calls.
 As these calls are a forum to shape this process, it is important to ensure Notaries are present to provide their context, learnings, and input.

-## Application / Selection Process
-For those interested in providing this service to the Filecoin network, they may apply to this role by filing an Issue [here](https://github.com/filecoin-project/notary-governance/issues/new/choose).
-Applications for this third round closed in March, and we anticipate opening the fourth round of notary applications in Q4 of 2022.

-Please note, applications are reviewed during the [community governance call](/README.md#governance-and-iteration-process) - and will be graded according to this community defined [criteria](/notaries/templates#overview).
-Edits to the criteria, will follow the same process as any proposed change to this repository, defined [here](/README.md#process-for-modifications).

-Notaries were selected by regions based on the issue proposed [here](https://github.com/filecoin-project/notary-governance/issues/479).

-Prospective Notaries will be ranked based on the rounded score used to determine their DataCap allocation.

 # Notary Sets Use Cases
   Support (1) or more the following, which can be linked to in a separate doc: